jjastrz14/Heisenberg_spin_model/README.md

-# Heisenberg spin model
+# Heisenberg spin models and entalgement entropy measurments

-### Project realised under NCN grant
-### supervisor: Paweł Potasz

-This reposetory contains backup of my work done during scholarship at UMK (Paweł Potasz).
-It is about Heisenberg model and DMRG.
-Codes are written in python.
+## Research Project: Twistronics - research on new quantum simulators

+Field: Magnetism and strongly correlated systems

+This repository contains work done in the pending research project at Nicolaus Copernicus University (UMK) in Toruń.

+List of topics:
 * 1D chain Heisenberg spin generator
-* Graph Heisenberg spin
+* Graphs of Heisenberg spins
 * Density matrix from Heisenberg spin chain
 * Reduced density matrix calculation from Heisenberg 1D spin chain
-* Entropy of the corresponding subsytems
+* Calculation of entalgement entropy of the corresponding subsytems
+* Generation of Heisenberg Hamiltonian for CSR3 format for spare matrices
+* Diagonalization of spare matrices by different methods: Lanczos and FEAST *

 JJ 2022